VascoRibeiroPereira/Covid_19/README.md

 `subsetGraphs.png` is the death comparison for all countries with more than 30 observations of data

+`subsetGraphsCases.png` is the new cases comparison for all countries with more than 30 observations of data

 ### The data source is from:

 [Here](https://www.ecdc.europa.eu/en/publications-data/download-todays-data-geographic-distribution-covid-19-cases-worldwide)